tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 [^3]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the minor, unergonomic aspects are worth the flexibility.

-### Selenium
+### Selenium: Locating Elements
-Selenium offers several ways to located page elements, and you should read the [documentation](https://selenium-python.readthedocs.io/locating-elements.html) for more details.
-Below is an example where you locate a "load more" button by identifying the button's class name.
+Below is a simple example where you locate a "load more" button by identifying the button's class name and "clicking" it through selenium.

 ```python
 from selenium import webdriver